speedment/speedment-doc/pages/stream_fundamentals.md

 ## Intermediate Operations Examples

 Here is a list with examples for many of the  *intermediate operations*.
-In the examples below, lambdas are used but many times, the lambdas could be replaces by method references (e.g. the lambda `() -> new StringBuilder` can be replaced by a method reference `StringBuilder::new`.
-The source code to the examples with *intermediate operations* below can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/stream_fundamentals/IntermediateOperations.java)
+In the examples below, lambdas are used but many times, the lambdas could be replaces by method references (e.g. the lambda `() -> new StringBuilder` can be replaced by a method reference `StringBuilder::new`).
+The source code for the examples with *intermediate operations* below can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/stream_fundamentals/IntermediateOperations.java)

 ### filter
 ``` java